How much should you spend on a mattress?

 Have a look at Vi Springs site (and ours) as a good example of how descriptions should be listed.
 They tell you and show you in great detail what is inside their mattresses, how the components are put together, and you are in a better position to see exactly and without any shadow of a doubt where your money is going.

-Consider this.
-The finest Cashmere costs around £8000 kilo.
+Consider this: The finest Cashmere costs around £4000 kilo.
 How far down the Cashmere Quality chain do you think the mattress is that contains this product in any great quantity?

 There is a claim that the more you spend on a mattress the better it will be.
 This is true when you are talking about premier league manufacturers.
-Mass produced mattresses are not in the premier league.
-If you need advice or help on knowing how much to spend to get a mattress that exactly suits your needs, get in touch with us.
+Mass-produced mattresses are not in the premier league.
+If you need advice or help in knowing how much to spend to get a mattress that exactly suits your needs, get in touch with us.
 Please browse our online shop to see exactly what you can get for your given budget.